nuxt/website-v2/content/en/index.md

 [Easy]{.text-primary} to learn.
 [Easy]{.text-primary} to master

 #description
-Be part of the Nuxt.js community and help us Nuxtify the world.
+Be part of the Nuxt community and help us Nuxtify the world.

 #bottom
 :button-link[Learn everything]{href="/docs/get-started/installation" size="medium"}